brianmwadime/smutchings.github.io/_posts/2014-03-08-the-two-things-people-hate.markdown

 layout: post
 title: The two things people hate...
 date: '2014-03-08 11:12:20'
+description: If there are two things that everyone can agree to hate, it's politics and advertising.
+meta-description: If there are two things that everyone can agree to hate, it's politics and advertising.
 ---

 If there are two things that everyone can agree to hate, it's politics and advertising.
 Both are very convaluted, very expensive ways to get people to do what you want.